Junior School Campus

 Outside the gym and next to the grades 2-5 playground is a full-sized athletic field, used by PE classes and at recess.
 Here you'll find our students playing all sorts of sports and games and even building snowmen in the winter.
 Informal games give kids the opportunity to learn sportsmanship, teamwork and get some exercise in a supportive and supervised environment.

 This beautiful garden tucked behind the Junior School building houses a living classroom.
 Students learn about nature during hands-on science classes in the garden.
 A pond provides the perfect setting for learning about tadpoles, while flowerbeds serve as first resting spots when students release butterflies.
 Trees and fauna create homes for the most interesting creatures to investigate.
 This is a place where hands get dirty and minds are engaged.

-The Junior School extension of the SSA Farm includes five raised garden beds alongside the field.
-Each spring the student body chooses vegetables and helps to plant them.
-Students have the opportunity to help with garden tasks during recess, including feeding and collecting eggs from the hens.
-Garden-fresh produce is used in cafeteria, bringing the farm-to-table concept right to kids' plates.
-Learn more about the SSA Farm.
+The Junior School campus also includes five raised garden beds alongside the field.
+Each spring students help to choose and plant vegetables in the garden beds.
+Students also have the opportunity to help with garden tasks, including feeding and collecting eggs from the hens.